The Team

 Fernanda Valle Versiani

-Academic Director
+Research Director

 Fernanda Valle Versiani is the Academic Director at IDGlobal.
 She previously served as the coordinator of the Grupo de Estudos de Direito Empresarial (GEDEMP) [Business Law Study Group] and as a Business Law professor at the Federal University of Lavras (UFLA), Brazil.
 Currently, she is a Business Law professor at the Faculty of Law of the Federal University of Minas Gerais (FDUFMG), Brazil, where she completed both her Master’s and Doctorate degrees.
 During her doctoral studies, Fernanda was a FAPEMIG fellow and conducted part of her research through the Brazil’s National Council for Scientific and Technological Development (CNPq) Business Doctorate program, as well as at the Max Planck Institute for Comparative and International Private Law in Hamburg, Germany.
 Her dissertation was selected in FDUFMG’s internal evaluation to compete for the CAPES Thesis Award and the UFMG Thesis Award in 2021, receiving honorable mention in both categories.
 Her research focuses on Capital Markets and Corporate Law, with an emphasis on Corporate Governance and Sustainable Development.